 With improved technology and affordable prices, even the best drones for filming are reasonable to get for the average videographer or indie filmmaker.
-Imagine being able to shoot wedding videography like Stanley Kubrick:
+Imagine being able to make movie magic like Stanley Kubrick:

 Drones are cool, aren’t they?

 They look like glorified tech toys but when you work with them, they work like a pro.
 Imaging and cinematography has come a long way with drones.
 The mechanisms, video quality and resolutions of the cameras used in drones have drastically improved with time.

 Earlier, filmmakers were forced to use helicopters, zip lines or even cranes to shoot the aerial shots.
 Aerial scenes used to create the buzz about the movie.
 Either it was scenes of magnificent landscapes or chasing cars, adding aerial scenes to the movie was not easy.
 Obviously the filmmakers had to pay a very hefty price for that.

 Gone are those days with the presence of drones.
 A drone can simply film from the sky.
 It is far beyond what most people can only imagine.
 Use them for recreation purpose or to build an aerial business service, choosing one from a wide variety of available drones needs proper research.

 Drones are pricey prepositions.
 You need to believe that you get what you pay for.
 So when you need a platform to shoot a stunning aerial footage, be ready to spend the cash.
 A good research before spending a hefty amount would not hurt.
 The research should include specifications, handling/responsiveness, and battery life and flight software so that you can choose one to suit your best.

 Before buying these ready to fly models, it is important to look for the following features.